 - Can’t live without designer labels?
 Head to Buckhead where you’ll find fancy labels at Lenox Square, Phipps Plaza and Shops Buckhead Atlanta.

 - Prefer outdoor shopping?
-Take a walk on Atlanta’s Westside.
-And don’t miss Ponce City Market, Krog Street Market or Shops Around Lenox.
+Visit Westside Provisions District.
+And don’t miss Ponce City Market, Krog Street Market, Shops Around Lenox and Atlantic Station.

-- Live to have your mind blown by outrageous, one-of-a-kind stores?
+- Love to have your mind blown by outrageous, one-of-a-kind stores?
 Junkman’s Daughter in Little Five Points is crazy fun.

 The Yankees burned Atlanta during the Civil War, and we have the Margaret Mitchell house (and the Atlanta author’s famous book) to underscore our Civil War history.
 A century after the Civil War, Atlanta became the spiritual center of the civil rights movement.

 - Block out plenty of time to visit Atlanta History Center, home of “Turning Point: the American Civil War,” one of the largest exhibits of its kind in the country.
-This coming fall, the Atlanta Cyclorama, an enormous painting in the round of the Battle of Atlanta, reopens in its stunning new home at Atlanta History Center.
+Early in 2019, the Atlanta Cyclorama, an enormous painting in the round of the Battle of Atlanta, reopens in its stunning new home at Atlanta History Center.

 - Relive Atlanta's civil rights heritage as you stand beside the grave sites of Dr. Martin Luther King Jr. and his wife, Coretta Scott King.
-Walk in the footsteps of civil rights icons at the Martin Luther King Jr. National Historic Site.
+Walk in the footsteps of civil rights icons at the Martin Luther King, Jr. National Historical Park.
 Relive the entire period at the Center for Civil and Human Rights.
 Learn about President Jimmy Carter’s work to support human rights at the Jimmy Carter Presidential Library & Museum.

 One legacy of the 1996 Olympic Games in Atlanta is Centennial Olympic Park.
 Stand in this beautiful green space smack in the middle of Downtown and take a look around at all the things to do, just a few steps away.